Str-Transformer/Str_Transformer/README.md

 - python evaluate.py

 # Pre-trained Models
-Pretrained models are available in logs best_model.pth trained on the Baseline Dataset
+Pretrained models on the Baseline Dataset are available in logs

+- best_model.pth

 # Acknowledgement
 Our code refers to PointNetVLAD